 EOS will launch with the EOS P 500 its newest polymer system at this year’s formnext in Frankfurt.
 The company will also showcase its latest and growing portfolio of additive manufacturing (AM) systems and software solutions, services and consulting at the show

-By providing 3D printing solutions for a highly flexible and efficient production on an industrial scale, EOS is shaping the future of manufacturing.
-Customers benefit from maximum productivity, automation readiness and the ability to process polymer materials which require operating temperatures of up to 300°C. As such, the system is addressing the requirements of those customers wanting to introduce an industry scale mass production of high quality polymer parts based on additive manufacturing.
+By providing 3D printing solutions for highly flexible and efficient production on an industrial scale, such as the EOS P 500, EOS intends to continue shaping the future of manufacturing.
+Customers benefit from maximum productivity, automation readiness and the ability to process polymer materials that require operating temperatures of up to 300°C. As such, the system is addressing the requirements of those customers wanting to introduce an industry scale mass production of high-quality polymer parts based on additive manufacturing.

 The business success is also reflected in continued growth facilities worldwide.
 In summer 2017, EOS moved production, training and parts of warehouse, quality, training and laboratories into an additional 9,000 sqm facility in Maisach near Krailling, Germany to ensure a continuous expansion of its production and training capacities.
 On a global level, the offices in both France and Singapore also grew.